-In pursuant to 45 CFR 155.335(j), the Division of Insurance is responsible to conduct Plan ID Crosswalk for plan year 2021.
+Pursuant to 45 CFR 155.335(j), the Division of Insurance is responsible to conduct Plan ID Crosswalk for plan year 2022.
+Issuers will need to submit their Plan ID Crosswalk template along with their binder submission in SERFF on June 2, 2021.
 Plan ID Crosswalk changes must be uploaded to SERFF.
 DOI will provide SSHIX with a letter of approval for all Plan ID Crosswalk Templates.